Department of Computer Science

 Prerequisite: Consent of instructor.

 Advanced topics in an area of computer science.
 May be repeated for credit when topics vary.
 Generally offered: Spring.
-Differential Tuition: $150.
+This course has Differential Tuition.
 Course Fee: IUCS $45.

 Prerequisite: CS 4613.

 Students continue the development of an instructor-approved design project, testing of the design project, and present their findings, along with social and ethical impact considerations.
 Students who own their intellectual property are required to compete in CITE.
 Industrial collaboration and/or faculty sponsorship of these projects is encouraged.
 Not more than a total of 6 semester credit hours of Internship, Independent Study, Senior Design, and Senior Thesis courses may count toward the Bachelor of Science degree in Computer Science.
-Differential Tuition: $150.
+Generally offered: Fall, Spring.
+This course has Differential Tuition.
 Course Fee: IUCS $45.

 CS 4633.
 Simulation Techniques.
 (3-0) 3 Credit Hours.

+Prerequisite: CS 3343.
 Design, execution, and analysis of simulation models, discrete event simulation techniques, input and output analysis, random numbers, and simulation tools and languages.
-Differential Tuition: $150.
+This course has Differential Tuition.
 Course Fee: IUCS $45.

 CS 4653.
 Software and Malware Reverse Engineering.
 (3-0) 3 Credit Hours.